collapsed-stacks/startups/questions/13714/how-to-be-an-entrepreneur.md

 - posted by: [user9082999](https://stackexchange.com/users/131578/user9082999) on 2017-12-11
 - score: 0

-<p>Pitch your idea to somebody ,who has money to invest, who agrees with your business idea.
+Pitch your idea to somebody ,who has money to invest, who agrees with your business idea.
 You might also want to look into 'Lean startup' methodologies.
-All the best.</p>
+All the best.